YumeXi/format/README.md

 The formatting syntax is similar to Rust's `format!` macro and Cpp's `std::format` function.
 But we don't support named arguments due to its complexity and the lack of need (MoonBit already has a builtin string interpolation syntax).

+To use it for user-defined types, you should implement `Formattable` trait with `format` method.
+We plan to allow custom formatting field to strength the extensibility in the future.

 ### Terminal Styling

 The `style` module provides terminal styling functions and types.